 The bill that will be signed by Gov. O’Malley will raise the wage from the current $7.25 an hour to $8.00 in January 1, 2015, and rise again to $8.25 on July 1, 2015.
 Workers will get subsequent raises to $8.75 on July 1, 2016 and $9.25 on July 1, 2017.
 The full-phase in to $10.10 will take place on July 1, 2018.

 In previous efforts to raise the wage in 2011 and 2013, the measure failed in the House Economic Matters Committee and Senate Finance Committee, respectively.
 In 2011, the Economic Matters Committee Chair Dereck Davis chose to put the bill in his drawer to die, and in 2013 the measure failed in the Senate Finance Committee by a 3 to 8 vote.
 By contrast, this year the bill passed the House Economic Matters Committee by 13 to 8 and the Senate Finance Committee by 7 to 4.

-The nonpartisan Economic Policy Institute has found that more than 455,000 Marylanders would benefit from the increase, putting $456 million more in their pockets in the next two years.
-At the same time, businesses would benefit from nearly half a billion dollars in new consumer spending and would create more than 1,600 new full-time jobs as they expand to meet increased demand.
+Research from the nonpartisan Economic Policy Institute found that hundreds of thousands of Marylanders will benefit from the increase, putting hundreds of millions more in their pockets in the next two years.
+At the same time, businesses would benefit from up to half a billion dollars in new consumer spending and would create more than 1,000 new full-time jobs as they expand to meet increased demand.